 This free, colorful, and informative 8 ½ x 11 (2-sided) flyer, available in English and Spanish, outlines the creative resources, outreach activities, and opportunities available from PACER’s National Bullying Prevention Center, which is the organization which created and manages the Teens Against Bullying website.
 Distribute at your local event, activity, or fundraiser.

-Tell your school about the free bookmarks
+Tell your school about the bookmarks

 The “KidsAgainstBullying” bookmark for elementary school students invites students to take the “Be A Kid Against Bullying” pledge.
 The other side features the characters from the Club Crew.